 First up – the trash cans.
 I found these cheap plastic trash cans from IKEA.
 They are 11″ high so they are not huge, but also not tiny.
 If you don’t have an IKEA close by, check out a dollar store or even a thrift store for trash cans.

-- Make sure your trash cans are clean and free of dust
+Make sure your trash cans are clean and free of dust.

-- Use a drill to drill four or five drainage holes in the bottom – this is super easy since the cans are plastic.
-If you don’t have a drill, you can easily poke a hole through the cans with a nail and hammer (you can see I accidentally forgot to do this until after I painted – oops)
+Use a drill to drill four or five drainage holes in the bottom – this is super easy since the cans are plastic.
+If you don’t have a drill, you can easily poke a hole through the cans with a nail and hammer (you can see I accidentally forgot to do this until after I painted – oops).

-- Lay out a drop cloth or old sheet and start with your cans upside down.
+Lay out a drop cloth or old sheet and start with your cans upside down.
 Spray an even coat of paint.

-- Let them dry, then flip over and cover the rims of the trash cans and a second coat all over.
+Let them dry, then flip over and cover the rims of the trash cans and a second coat all over.

-- If you’ve never used spray paint before, make sure to do short light strokes instead of one long spray.
+If you’ve never used spray paint before, make sure to do short light strokes instead of one long spray.
 Stay at least 12 inches from your object to avoid runs in the paint.
 I sprayed one light coat of paint, let it dry, then sprayed another coat.

-- Gloss paint is harder to use on flat surfaces because of the overspray.
+Gloss paint is harder to use on flat surfaces because of the overspray.
 If I were painting a flat surface of something other than a planter, I wouldn’t choose gloss.
 It’s a personal preference because it’s tricky to get an even spray.

-- Spray the inside rims of your cans too so you won’t see the original color.
+Spray the inside rims of your cans too so you won’t see the original color.

-- I am super impressed with the coverage of this paint even over a dark colored surface.
+I am super impressed with the coverage of this paint even over a dark-colored surface.

-- Let it dry completely, fill with soil, then add your plants.
+Let it dry completely, fill with soil, then add your plants.

 I chose Lantana in a pretty purple hue for these pots.
 If you’ve never planted Lantana, it’s a beautiful flower that grows as an annual or perennial depending on your planting zones.
-They come in a variety of colors with tiny clusters of flowers ranging from pink, purple, yellow, red and orange.
+They come in a variety of colors with tiny clusters of flowers ranging from pink, purple, yellow, red, and orange.
 They bloom all summer and have gorgeous dark green foliage.

 One plus about Lantana – they’re easy to grow.
 You can use them in planters, gardens, or even container gardening.
-Give them some room if you plant in the ground – they can get up to 5 or 6 feet tall and 8 feet wide in ideal conditions!
+Give them some room if you plant them in the ground – they can get up to 5 or 6 feet tall and 8 feet wide in ideal conditions!
 And butterflies and hummingbirds love these plants!

 Decorative Planters – Terra Cotta Planter Makeover